 #11: Mini Sliding Barn Door Built Into a Doorway for Dogs

-Your golden has that one spot she squeezes through every single time — the hallway, the laundry room, wherever she’s not supposed to be.
-And you’re tired of dragging a clunky baby gate around like it’s 2012.
+I know your golden has that one spot she squeezes through every time… the hallway… the laundry room… wherever she’s not supposed to be.
+You’re tired of dragging around that clunky baby gate like it’s 2012.

-This is a miniature barn-style sliding door built right into an existing doorway.
-We’re talking stained pine wood with a Z-brace detail, a matte black sliding track rail, and small black iron pull handle.
-It sits maybe 18 inches tall and only covers the bottom portion of the door frame, so it blocks your dog without making the space feel closed off.
+This is a miniature barn-style sliding door that is built into an existing doorway.
+It is made of stained pine wood with a Z-brace detail, a matte black sliding track rail, and a small black iron pull handle.
+It stands only 18 inches tall and covers only the bottom portion of the door frame, so it blocks your dog without making the space feel closed off.

-A better way: stain the wood a shade darker than your door trim.
-It reads as intentional, not patched together.
+A better way: stain your wood just a shade darker than your door trim.
+It looks intentional, not patched together.

-My cousin built one of these for her corgi last summer and honestly?
-It looked like something off a design blog.
-She used 6-foot hardware store pine boards and a mini barn door kit from Amazon — total was under $80.
+My cousin built one of these for her corgi last summer, and it looked like it was sourced from a design blog.
+She used 6-foot hardware store pine boards and a mini barn door kit from Amazon (less than $80).

-Make sure the bottom track guide is flush with the baseboard so the door doesn’t wobble when your dog nudges it.
+Make sure the bottom track guide is flush with the baseboard so the door won’t wobble if your dog pushes against it.

 📸 Photo credit: Instagram @doors4mutts